FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 of various preformance testing methodologies, mainly a binary search for [RFC2544] unconditionally compliant throughput.

-The last chapter will summarize how the problems are addressed, the middle chapters provide explanations and definitions needed for that.

 ## Long Search Duration

 Emergence of software DUTs, with frequent software updates and a